 Sec.
 1.5.12.
-Private Residential Garage Parking Options
+National Register Historic District Residential Garage Parking Options

 - 1. The intent of the residential garage options is to minimize the visual impact of street-facing garage doors. - 2.
-Where garage doors can be seen from the street, measures should be taken to reduce the visual impact of the doors. - Measures include garage doors set back from the front wall plane, architectural treatments, translucent garage doors, single doors, projecting elements over the garage doors (such as bay windows) and limits on the total number of doors that face the street. - 4.
+Where garage doors can be seen from the street, measures should be taken to reduce the visual impact of the doors. - 3.
+Measures include garage doors set back from the front wall plane, architectural treatments, translucent garage doors, single doors, projecting elements over the garage doors (such as bay windows) and limits on the total number of doors that face the street. - 4.
 Where garage doors are located perpendicular to the street, measures should be taken to reduce the visual impact of the side wall that faces the street.
 Measures include architectural treatments, changes in material, landscaping, vegetation or the installation of windows.

-- Any private residential garage constructed after September 1, 2013 must meet the standards of this section.
-Alternative compliance may be considered by the Planning Director, consistent with the intent of this section. - 2.
-In addition to the standards provided in this section, attached and detached garages must meet all applicable requirements for either principal buildings or accessory structures as set forth in this UDO. - Any garage constructed prior to September 1, 2013 that does not comply with these private residential garage parking options is not considered non-conforming.
+- Any private residential garage located in a National Register Historic District, but not in a General Historic Overlay District, Streetside Historic Overlay District or a City of Raleigh designated Historic Landmark, constructed after September 1, 2013, must meet the standards of this section. - 2.
+In addition to the standards provided in this section, attached and detached garages must meet all applicable requirements for either principal buildings or accessory structures as set forth in this UDO. - 3.
+Any garage constructed prior to September 1, 2013 that does not comply with these private residential garage parking options is not considered non-conforming.
 If a pre-existing garage is voluntarily demolished, any new garage must be constructed in compliance with these regulations.
-If a preexisting garage that does not meet these regulations is destroyed following a casualty, the garage may be reconstructed to its previous state.
+If a pre-existing garage that does not meet these regulations is destroyed following a casualty, the garage may be reconstructed to its previous state.